wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/enhance-power-virtual-agent-bots/includes/3-agent-handoff.md

 After you have defined the parameters, select the **Register** button.

-For additional information, see [Microsoft Docs](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application/?azure-portal=true).
+For more information, see [Microsoft Docs](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application/?azure-portal=true).

 ### Configure transfer to agent